mnpw-leeds/PSIPREDauto/README.md

 # psipredapi_auto Readme

-psipredapi_auto is an unnoficial package to simplify and automate submission to the PSIPRED REST API.
+psipredapi_auto is an unofficial package to simplify and automate submission to the PSIPRED REST API.
 PSIPRED is a program to predict the secondary structure of proteins, available as an [interactive web app](http://bioinf.cs.ucl.ac.uk/psipred/), a [REST API](http://bioinfadmin.cs.ucl.ac.uk/UCL-CS_Bioinformatics_Web_Services.html) and for [download](https://github.com/psipred/psipred).
 All version of PSIPRED were developed and are maintained by the [UCL Department of Computer Science: Bioinformatics Group](http://bioinf.cs.ucl.ac.uk/).
-This is an unnofical package and is not affiliated with the PSIPRED team or UCL.
+This is an unnoffical package and is not affiliated with the PSIPRED team or UCL.

 psipredapi_auto can be used either as a python package in your IDE, or from the command line via the psipredapi_auto_commandline.py script. psipredapi_auto has only been tested on Windows 10, however uses no
 OS specifc features so should work on any OS.